2.23. Modules

 require daslib/ast_boost

-The public modifier indicates that included model is visible to everything including current module.
+The public modifier indicates that the included module is visible to everything that includes the current module.

 A native module is a separate Daslang file, with an optional module name: